 If you’ve found yourself making a tough decision like this and still needing to sell your house, don’t worry you have options.
 You can sell your house to a real estate investor and use part of the money for your child’s college tuition.
 This means no renovations and selling your house quickly.

 But keep in mind, all real estate investors are not equal.
-A small company or inexperienced investor can waste your time and money while they try to gather enough cash to pay for your house.
-An even worse situation, this investor will waste your time and money, then back out of the deal at the last minute.
+A small company or inexperienced investor can waste your time and money while they try to gather enough cash to pay for your house or even worse they will waste your time and money and back out of the deal at the last minute.
 At Express Homebuyers we believe that you shouldn’t take a risk when it comes to such a large investment.
 We have purchased over 2,500 homes since 2013 and have an A+ Better Business Bureau rating.
-If you would like to find out more about this option, give us a call or fill out the form found at the Express Homebuyers homepage here.
+If you would like to find out more about this option, give us a call or fill out the form found at the bottom of this page.
 It only takes 7 minutes to get you a fair cash offer on your home.
 What are you waiting for?